 Economical Intensive English Program Cost

 The College of Marin IEP program offers high quality instruction at an affordable price of only $2500 US for 20 hours of weekly instruction for 16 weeks, truly an economical program cost.
-Additionally, students pay a $50 application fee each semester, plus medical insurance, at $560 for Fall and $784 for Spring.
+Additionally, students pay a $50 application fee each semester, plus medical insurance, at $1,066 per semester.

 Our History of Success